Effective experience rating for large insurance portfolios via surrogate modeling: Numerical illustration with real data

 It is worth noting that the proposed model employs a shared latent variable for each line of business.
 This simplifies the task of working with partially observed data since it enables the estimation of $\Theta$ for both business lines even when a policyholder has observations in only one of them.

-We emphasize that the model lacks a closed-form expression for both the posterior and the predictive distribution.
+We emphasize that the model lacks analytical expressions for both the posterior and the predictive distribution.
 As such, numerical methods are necessary to obtain any desired quantity of interest, as discussed in detail in \cite{tzougas2021multivariate}.
 The estimation of the model parameters is conducted in R using generalized linear mixed models with a Negative-Binomial response.
 The resulting fitted parameters are presented below: